Two decades ago, I studied for my Post-Graduate Diploma in Marketing.

 2. Know Thyself

-So I know you probably think you know all about yourself and your business already, but do you really?
+So I know you probably think you know all about yourself and your business already, but do you really know the True Value you offer your clients?

 If Sir Richard Branson were to knock on your door right now and offer to invest in your business if you can tell him in 30 seconds why he should, could you?

 Small business marketing principle number two is all about knowing why you are in business.
-Understanding why you care about solving your client's problem and how you do this in a way that is better or different to anyone else in the market place.
-Explore all the ways you create value and how you can communicate this.
+Take some time to explore why you care about solving your client's problem and how you do this in a way that is better or different to anyone else in the market place.
+Identify all the ways you create value for your dream clients and how you can communicate this.

 If Sir Richard Branson knocked on your door and offered to invest in your business if you can tell him in 30 seconds why he should; could you?